A datasource is a combination of a specific database and the credentials to access it.

-When you select the type of DBMS in Step 6, it will automatically fill in the Port field with that database’s default port for connectivity - in this case, 5432.
+When you select the datasource type, it will automatically fill in the Port field with that database’s default port for connectivity - in this case, 5432.
 If you know that your database is set to connect on a different port, enter that port here now.

 Type in the name of the database you’ll be connecting to with this datasource; in this case, ‘booktown’

 Type in the Username that the relay be connecting to the database with; in this case, ‘testdbuser’